stephenfuqua/stephenfuqua.github.io/_posts/2022/2022-01-01-memorialization-of-interfaithnews-net.md

 By the summer of 2006 my responsibilities in the local Bah&aacute;&#39;&iacute;
 community had increased and my time for interfaith work consequently diminished.
 Thus the October, 2006 electronic newsletter was the last.
-There was one more article in 2007, and at some point I stopped paying for the hosting service.
-And made a big mistake: I didn't save an archive, or if I did, I lost it during some transfer from one hard drive to another.
+There was one more article in 2007, and then &helllip; a regrettable mistake: I cancelled the Internet hosting and lost my backups.
+Like so many other web sites over the years, it was lost to the world.

 Fast forward: some muse breathed into me a desire to look through the site again.
-And so in 2021 I began to recover the site.
-Not a
-resurrection: no new life breathed into it.
-Just a memorialization, a museum-ification, of what had once been an important part of my avocational life.
-This required significant trawling through the [Wayback Machine](https://web.archive.org/), digging up as much as I could find.
-And then reformatting, because the HTML was often corrupted, and the captured pages were from different eras with different styles.
+And I remembered: the [Wayback Machine](https://web.archive.org/), which is an attempt to capture the whole of the World Wide Web.
+Here I could find, in imperfect form and detail, old copies of the site.
+As a digital anthropologist, I have cleaned and restored all that I could.
+No new life has been breathed into it; it is merely a memorialization, a museum-ification, of what had once been an important part of my avocational life.

 At last, in time for 2022, the memorial is complete:
 [https://www.safnet.com/inn](https://www.safnet.com/inn)